At Close Range: Box office

 The film was not profitable at the box office during its theatrical run.
 It grossed a total of $2,347,000 at the North American box office during its theatrical run in 83 theaters, earning less than its budget of $6.5 million.

 Critical response

+Metacritic, which uses a weighted average, assigned the a score of 67 out of 100, based on nine critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

 Roger Ebert gave it 3½ out of 4 stars, noting that "few recent films have painted such a bleak picture of human nature".
 He described Sean Penn as "probably the best of the younger actors", while lauding Christopher Walken's "hateful" performance.